It seems we can’t find what you’re looking for. Perhaps searching can help.

 - Proceeds of a maturing endowment policy

-For the 55+ RIO, we do not require a repayment strategy as the capital element of the loan is repaid on death or entry into long term care.
+For the RIO Mortgage, we do not require a repayment strategy as the capital element of the loan is repaid on death or entry into long term care.
+Downsizing Protection is also available for our RIO Fixed for Life product (please see our Product Summary for more details).

-The property must form a suitable security for the 55+ Mortgage.
-We accept a range of property types. (this and the table can stay as is)
+The property must form a suitable security for the 50+ Mortgage.
+We accept a range of property types.

 The Application Process